BrucePerens/tabulator/README.md

       github: BrucePerens/tabulator
 ```

-Copy `lib/tabulator/css/style.sass` into your project stylesheet.
+Include `lib/tabulator/css/style.sass` in your project stylesheet, or copy it in.

 In an action, instantiate the tabulator:
 ```crystal